-- Reducing expenses and taxes associated with probate and the settlement of a will.
+- Cutting Costs: Reducing the expenses and taxes linked to probate and will settlement.

 What Is a Will?

+Don’t postpone this important document.
 Drafting a will doesn’t have to be expensive.
 Hiring an estate lawyer is the best way to ensure everything is correctly done and valid, but if you do not have a sizable or complicated estate this isn’t necessary.
-You can even draft a will yourself online for an inexpensive fee at websites such as Giving Docs.

 What Is a Trust?

-There are essentially two different types of trust: revocable and irrevocable.
+There are two main types of trusts: revocable and irrevocable.

 Lifestyles of the Rich and Famous: Estate Fails

 You would think that with all their money and success that celebrities would have the best of the best when it came to financial planners and making sure their affairs are order.
 This isn’t always the case.
-Let’s take a look at some examples to learn from.
+Let’s delve into some cautionary tales to learn valuable lessons about estate planning.

-However, Ledger did have a $10 million life insurance policy (which had its own legal issues) in which he named his daughter beneficiary.
+However, Ledger did have a $10 million life insurance policy, which had its own legal issues, to which his daughter was the named beneficiary.
 This then brought up questions as to Ledger’s wishes.
-Did he want his estate going to his parents and sisters since he purchased the policy for his daughter?
+Did he want his estate to go to his parents and sisters since he purchased this policy for his daughter?
 Or did he really just forget to update his will?
-Ledger’s family did eventually agree to give his daughter the majority of the estate, believing that’s what Ledger would have wanted.

 Philip Seymour Hoffman